bradtech/lora2db/packages/lora2db-provider-orange/README.md

-# Lora to DB Middleware
+# Lora2db Orange provider adapter

-A modular utility package to adapt lorawan data from orange.
+This module is part of the lora2db stack and takes care of collecting data from the Orange LiveObjects service.